aws/aws-durable-execution-sdk-python/docs/core/steps.md

 ## What are steps?

 Steps are the fundamental building blocks of durable functions.
 A step is a unit of work that executes your code and automatically checkpoints the result.
-If your function is interrupted or fails, completed steps don't re-execute—they return their saved results instantly.
+If your function is interrupted or fails, completed steps don't re-execute, they return their saved results instantly.

 Use steps to:
 - Execute business logic with automatic checkpointing